akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 	* `frontStencilReference`: int reference for just the front stencil.
 	* `backStencilReference`: int reference for just the back stencil.

+### View Mipmap List

+View mipmap list computes mipmaps from any number of textures stored in a view, typically offscreens.
+This is an item list for fitting in the scene layout, but doesn't draw any instances within the scene graph.
+It contains the following members:

+* `textures`: list of the textures in the view to generate mipmaps for.

 ## Instance Data

 Instance data is typically included in specific item lists that utilize them.
 Builtin instance data specifications are documented below.